 CARES Harness Basics

 The harness is approved for kids over 12 months between 22 and 44 pounds.
 It’s made of seat belt material and a few buckles that work in a manner similar to a five point harness in a car seat.
 To install it, you have to lower the tray table of the seat behind you, loop it over the seat, and tighten.
 The airplane seat belt loops through the harness and works as part of the system.
 (There’s a helpful installation video on YouTube that I recommend you watch before you take it on a flight.)
-At $69.95 on Amazon, it’s a tad pricey, but it is still cheaper than all but the most basic of car seats.
+Retailing for $75.99, it’s a tad pricey, but it is still cheaper than all but the most basic of car seats.

 How did CARES fare in our family’s travels?